Supporting Covenant Students and Clergy Families

 Church Matching Grant

-Churches are invited to participate in our Church Matching Grant (formerly "Partners In Education" or PIE) program.
-North Park will match a church grant or scholarship given to North Park in the name of an undergraduate or seminary student up to $500 per academic year ($1,500 per academic year, over three semesters for seminary students).
+Churches are invited to participate in our Church Matching Grant (formerly “Partners In Education” or PIE) program.
+North Park will match a church grant or scholarship given to North Park in the name of an undergraduate or seminary student up to $500 per academic year.

 Covenant Camp Grant

-A $750 award to current students who have completed at least the previous year as a North Park student and who work at a Covenant camp the following summer.
+Incoming students who have worked at an Evangelical Covenant Church-affiliated camp the previous year are eligible for a $500 grant.
+That amount increases to $1,000 after their first summer of employment; $1,500 after their second summer; and $2,000 after their third summer.
 The grant is applied to the student bill in the following academic year.
 These students are expected to be ambassadors for North Park during their summer camp employment and to be exceptional members of the camp staff of which they are a part.
 Most Covenant camps visit campus early in the second semester to recruit summer workers.
 Students must attend a brief initial orientation and training session in April before the end of the semester to qualify for this grant.